rlucas7/rlucas7.github.io/_posts/2025-10-30-tree-sitter-module-graph-blog.md

 ```sh
 brew install tree-sitter-cli
 tree-sitter init-config # creates a file under $HOME/.tree-sitter/config.json
 ```

+Other package managers (linux/windows) should support treee sitter too.

 ## a tutorial on building module graphs
 Suppose you want to access all the imported libraries or modules in a .py file.